-Arch pain is a challenge for doctors and patients because it has a wide range of causes.
+Arch pain can be a challenge for doctors and patients to address because it has a wide range of causes.
 A safe and timely recovery requires understanding the underlying causes of your pain and finding the appropriate treatment.
 Whether you are suffering from fallen arches, plantar fasciitis, acute injury, or another condition that causes arch pain, read on to find your path to a complete recovery.

 Causes of arch pain can be related to many conditions, and finding the right treatment depends on a positive diagnosis.
 Learn more about some of the most common causes so you can effectively treat your arch pain.

 Heel or arch pain can result from any injury that involves a serious blow to the foot.
 Having your foot stepped on, crushed under a dropped object, or hit can damage the bones and muscles in your foot, leading to short-term pain.
 This should be one of the most easily identifiable causes of severe arch pain, as it is the direct result of a recent accident.

 One possible cause of high arch pain is a deformity of the foot known as fallen arches or flat feet.
 This condition can be present from birth or result from inflammation, rheumatoid arthritis, and obesity.
 Once the tendons that support the arch lose their elasticity they are no longer able to support the structure of the foot, resulting in arch pain while running, walking and other body weight-bearing activities.

 Plantar fasciitis is a pain in the arch due to repeated stretching and strain of the plantar fascia ligaments located on the underside of the foot, also often caused by tight Achilles tendon and calf muscles.
 With the repeated injury, the connective tissue in the bottom of the foot can become inflamed and very painful.
 Treatment for plantar fasciitis arch pain often involves managing pain while the foot naturally heals.